 Programmes at East Soar Farm are suited for both Primary and Secondary aged children and vary in length from half-day visits to week long residential trips.

 The whole experience is facilitated creating a unique 'family feel'.
 The activities are 'low risk' and designed to be accessible to children of all abilities, the emphasis is on building life skills.
 At its core every programme has the social, emotional, personal and physical development of the individual.
 Programmes are designed with the needs and desired outcomes of each group in mind, whether that may be to have an enjoyable day in the great outdoors or to successfully complete a Duke of Edinburgh's expedition.
 Several cross curricular links can be built into the programme and other awards and qualifications also obtained or supported (DofE, ASDAN, John Muir Award, National Navigation Award Scheme).
-As well as a new extensive vegetable garden; pet sheep, chickens, pigs, pony and donkeys provide children with the added opportunity to become involved and develop their own confidence.
-New pond dipping platforms for 2015 enable children to explore our extensive pond area.
+As well as an extensive vegetable garden; pet sheep, chickens, pigs, pygmy goats, pony and donkeys provide children with the added opportunity to become involved and develop their own confidence.
+Pond dipping platforms enable children to explore our extensive pond area.
 Children leave the centre with a feeling of achievement and pride in newly gained skills.